JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 The way dependency declarations are handled by the Intellij Platform is determined by the contents of the `plugin.xml` file:
 * If a plugin does not declare any dependencies in its `plugin.xml` file, or if it declares dependencies only on other plugins but not modules, it's assumed to be a legacy plugin and is loaded only in IntelliJ IDEA.
   This configuration of dependency declaration is deprecated; do not use it for new plugin projects.
-* If a plugin declares at least _one_ module dependency in its `plugin.xml` file, the plugin is loaded if a JetBrains' IntelliJ Platform-based product contains _all the modules and plugins_ on which the plugin has declared a dependency.
+* If a plugin declares at least _one_ module dependency in its `plugin.xml` file, the plugin is loaded if an IntelliJ Platform-based product contains _all the modules and plugins_ on which the plugin has declared a dependency.

 ## Modules
 A _module_ represents a built-in plugin that is a non-removable part of a product.